This tire ratings guide explains what UTQG means on tires and answers these questions:

 If you spend a good part of your day commuting to and from work, you travel a lot, or you are just a fan of weekend road trips, then you’re going to look for a tire that tends to handle well and reduces road noise, in addition to having higher expected treadwear.

 If you drive a sports car or a high-performance vehicle, then you’ll want to find tires that match your driving style, even if it is a little on the aggressive side.
 Maybe you live near the Pacific Coast Highway or Appalachian Mountains with lots of winding roads and turns, and you need something that handles well.
-Here you might sacrifice treadwear in favor of grip and handling.
+In this case, you may choose a tire with a lower treadwear rating in exchange for the softer rubber compounds that typically provide better grip and more responsive handling.

 Photo 195112088 | Zigmunds Dizgalvis | Dreamstime.com